-For a temporary, transitional period, certain loans that are eligible for sale or guarantee by a government-sponsored enterprise (GSE) - such as the Federal National Mortgage Association (Fannie Mae) or the Federal Home Loan Mortgage Corporation (Freddie Mac) - or are eligible under specified federal agencies' guarantee or insurance programs will be considered Qualified Mortgages under a temporary definition.
-The loans must meet certain QM restrictions on loan features and points and fees, but they are not subject to a flat 43 percent DTI threshold.
+For a temporary, transitional period, certain loans that are eligible for sale or guarantee by a government-sponsored enterprise (GSE) - the Federal National Mortgage Association (Fannie Mae) or the Federal Home Loan Mortgage Corporation (Freddie Mac) - or are eligible under specified federal agencies' guarantee or insurance programs will be considered Qualified Mortgages under a temporary definition.
+The loans must meet certain QM restrictions on loan features and points and fees, but they are not subject to a flat 43 percent DTI limit.

-In response to the special concerns of small rural creditors and to preserve access to mortgages in rural and underserved areas, there are also special provisions for rural balloon-payment Qualified Mortgages held in portfolio by small creditors operating in rural or underserved areas.
+In response to the special concerns of small creditors and to preserve access to nonconforming mortgages and mortgages in rural and underserved areas, there are also special provisions for Qualified Mortgages held in portfolio by small creditors, including some types of balloon-payment mortgages.
+These Qualified Mortgages have a different, higher threshold for when they are considered higher-priced for Qualified Mortgage purposes than other Qualified Mortgages.
+They also are not subject to the 43 percent DTI limit.